- The GoodsShop our store

 Dr. Bronner’s Soaps: Dr. Bronner’s soaps are all natural and quite mild, with herbal ingredients that will not irritate your skin or leave chemical residues.
 Any other equivalent brand of plant based non-chemical soap would be equally beneficial.

-Antibacterial/Antimicrobial Soaps: We generally do not recommend these soaps as they contain harsh chemicals and simply are not needed in most cases.
+Antibacterial/Antimicrobial Soaps: We do not recommend these soaps as they contain harsh chemicals and simply are not needed in most cases.
 If you have an excessively dirty or irritated piercing, just went swimming in a lake (which you shouldn't be doing with a fresh wound anyway) or have any other circumstances that might require these soaps, look for Satin, Provon or another similar soap that is meant for sensitive skin and is less harsh than brands like Dial.

 Caring for healed stretched piercings